 Those within our company involved with implementation and process have access to your data depending on operational and organisational needs.

 As a data subject, you have a number of rights which we have set out below.
-To exercise your rights and if you have any questions, please contact our data protection co-ordinator:
+To exercise your rights and if you have any queries, contact our data protection coordinator:

-In the event of the exercise of your rights, we must immediately, but no later than one month from your concern reaching us, give our view thereon or deal with your concern or state whether and why the period for giving our views has been extended by up to two months.
+On receipt of a request from you exercising your rights, we shall respond without undue delay, but no later than one month from your concern reaching us.
+Our response will give an initial view or deal with your concern or state whether and if so, why the period for giving our views has been extended by up to two months.

 Right to Information

-You have the right to information on your personal data processed by us.
+You have the right to information about how on your personal data is processed by us.

 Right to Rectification

-Should your personal data processed by us not be correctly recorded, please inform us of this so that we can rectify and/or complete and/or curtail it immediately.
+If the personal data we hold about you is inaccurate, please inform us of this so that we can rectify and/or complete it immediately.

 The Right to Restrict Processing

-You can make use of your right to restrict the processing of your data at our company if:
+You can restrict the processing of your data at our company in certain circumstances if:

-- you use your right of objection, although it is not yet established that our legitimate interests do not outweigh your legitimate interests.
+· you use your right of objection, although it is not yet established that our legitimate interests do not outweigh your rights as a data subject.

 Right to Data Portability

-Your personal data belongs to you.
-You have the right therefore to receive the data in a structured, current and machine-readable format.
-This refers to the data with which you have provided us and that is automatically processed with your consent or to fulfil a contract.
-You can also ask us to transmit this personal data direct to another responsible body.
+In certain circumstances you have the right to receive your personal data in a structured, current and machine-readable format.
+This refers to the data with which you have provided us and that we process with your consent or to fulfil a contract.
+You can also ask us to transmit this personal data direct to another data controller.

-In such a case, your data is no longer processed by us unless we are able to establish compelling legitimate reasons for such processing that outweigh your concerns or processing is directed at the assertion, exercise or defence of legal claims.
+In such a case, we will no longer process your personal data unless we are able to establish compelling legitimate reasons for such processing that outweigh your concerns or processing is directed at the assertion, exercise or defence of legal claims.

-Where direct advertising is concerned, you have the right to lodge an objection to processing for the purposes of such advertising at any time.
-This also applies for profiling, if it is associated with direct advertising.
+Where direct marketing is concerned, you have the right to object to processing for the purposes of such marketing at any time.
+This also applies for profiling, if it is associated with direct marketing.

 Right of Appeal

 If it is your view that we are in breach of local or European data protection law in processing your data, we would ask you to contact us so that we can resolve any questions.
-You obviously have the right also to appeal to the Austrian data protection authorities or to your local competent authorities for example, you can contact the UK regulator for data protection (the Information Commissioner's Office) via their website: https://ico.org.uk/concerns/ or by calling 0303 123 1113.
+You have the right to appeal to the Austrian data protection authorities or to your local competent authorities for example, you can contact the UK regulator for data protection (the Information Commissioner's Office) via their website: https://ico.org.uk/concerns/ or by calling 0303 123 1113.

 How to Make a Request

-Whatever right you wish to assert, in every case you can send your request to us in 3 ways:
+Whatever right you wish to assert, in each case you can send your request to us in one of three ways:

-- personally at Powerlines head office during office hours or
+personally, at Powerlines UK head office during office hours or

 Use of Powerlines Website

-Every time a data subject or automated system calls up a website, the Powerlines website records a range of general data and information about visitors to the website.
+The Powerlines website records a range of data and information about visitors to the website.
 This general data and information is stored in the server’s logfiles.
 The following can be recorded: (1) the browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system gets to our system (so-called referrer), (4) the sub-websites heading for our website via an accessing system, (5) the date and time of access to the website, (6) an internet protocol address (IP address), (7) the internet service provider of the accessing system and (8) other similar data and information designed to avert risks in the event of access to our information technology systems.
 We rely on our legitimate interests to process this data in order to manage and improve our website and ensure we are supporting our customers and prospective customers in the most helpful way.

 In using this general data and information we draw no conclusions about the data subject.
-This information is needed rather in order to (1) correctly deliver the content of our website, (2) optimise the content of our website and the advertising for it, (3) guarantee the long-term functionality of our information technology systems and of our website’s techology and (4) provide law enforcement authorities with the information necessary for prosecution in the event of a cyber attack.
-This anonymously collected data and information is therefore statistical for one thing and also assessed with a view to increasing data protection and data security in our company.
+This information is needed rather in order to (1) correctly deliver the content of our website, (2) optimise the content of our website and the advertising for it, (3) guarantee the long-term functionality of our information technology systems and of our website’s technology and (4) provide law enforcement authorities with the information necessary for prosecution in the event of a cyber-attack.
+This anonymously collected data and information is therefore statistical and is assessed with a view to increasing data protection and data security in our company.
 The anonymous data in the server logfiles is stored separately from all personal data provided by a data subject.

 A cookie is a data file that – provided your browser settings allow – is stored by us on your computer if you visit our website or perform certain actions.
 The cookie contains information that we have sent to your computer.
 It stores certain settings and data for interaction with our system via your browser.

-We used so-called session cookies, which are stored during your visit to our website.
+We use so-called session cookies, which are stored during your visit to our website.
 They are deleted when you end your browser session.
-We also use permanent cookies, which also remain on your computer once a browser session has ended.
+We also use permanent cookies, which remain on your computer once a browser session has ended.
 Permanent cookies contain an identification number by which we can identify your computer.
-With this we can improve our services if you visit out websites repeatedly.
+With this we can improve our services if you visit our websites repeatedly.
 We cannot assign personal data to this identification number.